Robustly optimal dynamics for active matter reservoir computing: Introduction

-\rc has been demonstrated for soft matter, though extremely rarely, and developments remain in an early stage: Reported were cases of gel materials, soft macroscopic bodies, and biological cell cultures \cite{Strong2022-rc_polymer_gels,Nakajima2015,Obien2015}.
-In one exotic example, water waves in a bucket were used as a proof-of-principle \cite{Fernando2003}.
-The usage of active matter \rc is in its infancy \cite{Jeggle2025}.
-Lymburn \etal simulated biologically inspired swarms avoiding an externally controlled predator as a reservoir computer \cite{Lymburn2021}, which motivated our work.
+\rc has hence been demonstrated for soft matter, though extremely rarely, and developments remain in an early stage: Reported were cases of gel materials, soft macroscopic bodies, and other examples of cell cultures \cite{Strong2022-rc_polymer_gels,Nakajima2015,Obien2015}.
+In one exotic case, water waves in a bucket were used as a proof-of-principle \cite{Fernando2003}.
+The usage of active matter models for \rc is in its infancy \cite{Jeggle2025}.
+Lymburn \etal simulated biologically inspired swarms that avoid an externally controlled predator as a reservoir computer \cite{Lymburn2021}, which motivated our work.
 Note that the converse idea of using a reservoir computer to control a swarm has also been investigated \cite{Algar2019}, and there is a growing interest in controlling active particles using artificial intelligence \cite{Loewen2025, Cichos2020, Tovey2024b}.
 Wang \etal presented an experimental realization of \rc with an array of active gold nano-particles driven by a laser \cite{Wang2024}.
 Strong \etal designed \rc around active hydrogen ions residing in an electroactive polymer gel, which can be excited by applying an electric field \cite{Strong2022}.
 Two more experimental setups have been conceptually proposed by Jeggle and Wittkowski that leverage driving the active matter agents via spatiotemporally modulated fields \cite{Jeggle2025}: micro-particles in a medium driven by ultrasonic pressure waves, and micro-particles with a symmetry-broken refractive index profile driven by light fields.

 Physical reservoir computing involves continuously probing matter and using the information gathered by observing responses at various spatial locations, scales, and times.
 The nature of these responses is the essence of computation, which occurs out of thermodynamic equilibrium \cite{Szilard1929,Landauer1961,Bennett1982}.
 When (driven) out of thermodynamic equilibrium, complex systems composed of molecules, colloidal, or active particles exhibit collective and correlative features not found in counterparts near equilibrium \cite{Solon2015,Rahmani2012,Nicolis1971,Klopotek2017,Cross1993,Horowitz2019,kubo2012statistical,Keim2019}.
 The fluctuations internal to these systems are generally broader, and nonlinear coupling mechanisms play a role \cite{Das2004}, rendering heterogeneous dynamics.
 These can stimulate the formation of new structures \cite{Cross1993}.
 Notably, intelligent systems in nature or elsewhere share these and related key physical markers \cite{England2015,Flack2013,Rabinovich2008,Brush2018}.